Retinoid creams and gels

 Patients prone to eczema may need to increase moisturising their skin to prevent any flareup of their eczema.

 Be aware that as your skin is more sensitive and fragile, minor skin trauma can be slower to heal such as cuts and grazes, especially when playing sport.

 When you take isotretinoin capsules or use retinoid creams or gels, it’s important to be aware that although this is the most effective acne treatment, your acne may get worse about three weeks in.
 An antibiotic or anti-inflammatory may be prescribed in conjunction to try and prevent this.
 Don't give up!

-This initial flare-up is thought to be partially due to excess oil being squeezed from the sebaceous glands.
+Some patients experience an initial flare-up which is minimised by starting on a lower daily dose.
 With continued therapy, acne flares generally become less severe, less frequent and shorter in duration, and in most cases the acne improves.
 If you are concerned about a flare-up in your acne after starting a new acne therapy you can contact your prescribing doctor for advice.

 Retinoids make skin more easily irritated by sun, wind and water.
 Increased sun sensitivity leading to quicker sunburn is common in Australia, particularly in spring and summer.
 It’s important to take extra sun protection measures such as wearing sunscreen, a broad-brimmed hat, protective clothing and trying to stay in the shade.

 It’s a good idea to check the UV Index via news reports, weather updates or websites before you head outside.